What is MonthlyCup made of?

 Do MonthlyCup have any eco-labelling?

-The holes at the top of the cup are there to create the negative pressure properly when inserting the cup.
-If the cup is filled up to the level where the holes are, it will begin to leak, so empty your cup a while before that.
+The holes at the top of the menstrual cup are there to create the negative pressure properly when inserting the cup.
+If the cup is filled up to the level where the holes are, it will begin to leak, so empty your period cup a while before that.
 If you find it difficult to clean the holes properly, we recommend using a spacer dental brush.
 The narrow brush will get in everywhere.

 Is the menstrual cup ecological or organic?